doctorandrewbrown/flask-resource-keeper/TESTING.md

 ## User Story Testing
-User story testing ensured that all features were tested as well as CRUD functionality in that users can create, read, update and delete records as demonstrated below.
+[User story testing ](https://github.com/doctorandrewbrown/flask-resource-keeper/blob/main/README.md/#user-stories) was conducted for all user stories detailed above.
+This ensured that all features were tested as well as CRUD functionality in that users can create, read, update and delete records as demonstrated below.

 | User Story | Demo Video | Comments |
 | --- | --- |----|